rdemarqui/rdemarqui.github.io/index.md

 ### [Local versus Global Shocks in the Brazilian Stock Market: Evidence from Synthetic Control](https://github.com/rdemarqui/causal_impact_on_ewz)
-<p align="justify"> Those who follow financial news are accustomed to reading analysts’ opinions explaining the daily rises and falls of stock markets.
-In Brazil, market movements associated with political events often generate heated debates on the internet.</p>
+<p align="justify"> In many real-world contexts, such as public policies, economic events, regional marketing campaigns, or institutional shocks, randomization is not feasible.
+In such cases, synthetic control enables the construction of a counterfactual based on a weighted combination of comparable units, allowing for the estimation of the causal effect of unique or infrequent interventions.</p>

 <p align="center">
 <img src="images\placebo_test.png" class="center" width="100%"/>
 </p>

-<p align="justify"> Setting political passions aside, this article seeks, using causal inference tools, to identify whether a given fluctuation in the Brazilian stock market was intrinsic or merely another routine movement of the global market.
+<p align="justify"> This article seeks, using causal inference tools, to identify whether a given fluctuation in the Brazilian stock market was intrinsic or merely another routine movement of the global market.
 Read the full article in English <a href="https://medium.com/@rdemarqui/local-versus-global-shocks-in-the-brazilian-stock-market-evidence-from-synthetic-control-dc7acd5ed38a">here</a> and in Portuguese <a href="https://medium.com/@rdemarqui/choques-locais-versus-globais-no-mercado-de-a%C3%A7%C3%B5es-brasileiro-evid%C3%AAncia-via-controle-sint%C3%A9tico-e72363d41116">here</a>.</p>

 [![View more on GitHub](https://img.shields.io/badge/View%20more%20on-GitHub-blue?logo=github)](https://github.com/rdemarqui/causal_impact_on_ewz)